telerik/winforms-docs/cloud-integration/azure/cognitive-services/text-analysis.md

 # Text Analysis

-This article will guide you through the process of integrating Azure's [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/) with the controls from the Telerik UI for WinForm suite.
+This article will guide you through the process of integrating Azure's [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/) with the controls from the Telerik UI for WinForms suite.

 ## Step 1: Create a Text Analytics API Account